Experiential Learning Policies

 In order to determine a viable, academically credible field experience, students must:

-- Attend information session in the term prior to the field experience.
+- Attend information session conducted by the Field Experience Coordinator in the term prior to the field experience.
 For those unable to attend on-campus, the information will be made available online.

 The Registration Team will enroll students in three field experience credits after receiving documentation and approval from the field experience coordinator.